-The internet has a ton of information on how to maintain and care for your synthetic or human hair wig, but here at Simone Thomas hair loss clinic in Harley Street, Bournemouth and Reading we wanted to put that information in one handy place for you in the form of our blogs.
+The internet has a ton of information on how to maintain and care for your synthetic or human hair wig, but here at Simone Thomas hair loss clinic in Bournemouth we wanted to put that information in one handy place for you in the form of our blogs.
 We hope you find them useful!

 7 Tricks to Maintain your Wig